writethedocs/www/docs/conf/eu/2015/visiting.md

 Prague is a popular destination among backpackers and shoestring travelers, so there are many affordable bus options if you are traveling within Europe.
-The biggest Czech bus company [Student Agency](http://www.studentagency.eu/) operates direct bus lines between Prague and cities like Berlin, Vienna, Zagreb, Munic, etc. Global companies like [Eurolines](http://www.eurolines.com/en/) operate direct lines to many European cities.
+The biggest Czech bus company [Student Agency](http://www.studentagency.eu/) operates direct bus lines between Prague and cities like Berlin, Vienna, Zagreb, Munich, etc. Global companies like [Eurolines](http://www.eurolines.com/en/) operate direct lines to many European cities.